Tag Technorati: {grup-tag}Tip dan trick

 5. Select disabled or not configured, and select OK

-6. Close the Group Policy Editor and restart your
+6. Close the Group Policy Editor and restart your computer

 7. Try reopen regedit